-Comedian Mocks Barron Trump, Include ‘School Shooting’ Comments
+Comedian Mocks Barron Trump, Makes ‘School Shooting’ Comments

 “Barron Trump Autistic?”
 O’Donnell wrote in her retweet of the video.
 “If so — what an amazing opportunity to bring attention to the AUTISM epidemic.”

-After her retweet caught media attention, she defended the speculation by writing about her daughter was recently diagnosed with the same condition.
+After her retweet caught media attention, she defended the speculation by writing about her daughter, who was recently diagnosed with the same condition.

 “Here is how it went down,” O’Donnell wrote.
 “My 3.5-year-old daughter Dakota was diagnosed in September with HFA — high functioning autism.
 I have been immersed in that world/reality since learning — reading — asking questions.
 It’s all autism — all the time for the newly diagnosed.
 As we try to grab onto anything to keep us standing, the knowledge we are not alone there are others living this too.”